Raw Food Diet Sheet

-In line with the human medical profession, those of us caring for pets are working towards the prevention of disease, largely through a more natural diet.
+In line with the human medical profession, those of us caring for cats and dogs are working towards the prevention of disease, largely through a more natural diet.

 In the human field, there is an enormous amount of evidence to show that the more raw food is included in the diet, the less disease is suffered, particularly cancer, heart disease, diabetes, arthritis, skin disease, gum disease, dental and digestive problems.